West Lake Longjing

 History and Folklore

 The history of West Lake Longjing tea dates back to the Tang Dynasty in China.
 At that time, the famous “Tea Sage” Lu Yu wrote about the production of tea in Tianzhu and Lingyin temples in Hangzhou in his book “Tea Classic,” the first specialized work on tea in the world.
 The name “West Lake Longjing” began in the Song Dynasty, became known in the Yuan Dynasty, gained fame in the Ming Dynasty, and flourished in the Qing Dynasty.
-Over more than a thousand years of historical evolution, West Lake Longjing tea has transformed from an unknown to a famous tea, from a common beverage for ordinary people to a tribute for emperors and generals, and from a renowned to a world-famous product, beginning its glorious period.
+Over more than a thousand years of historical evolution, West Lake Longjing tea has transformed from an unknown to a famous tea, from a common beverage for ordinary people to a tribute for emperors and generals, and from a renowned Chinese tea to a world-famous product, beginning its glorious period.

 As early as the Northern Song Dynasty, the scale of tea production in the Longjing area had begun to take shape.
 At that time, the “Xianglin Tea” from Xianglin Cave below Lingyin Temple, the “Baiyun Tea” produced on Baiyun Peak in Shangtianzhu, and the “Baoyun Tea” from Baoyun Mountain in Geli were listed as tribute teas.
 During the Northern Song Dynasty, the famous monk Biancai returned to his former residence, where he and literary figures such as Su Dongpo enjoyed tea and recited poetry at Shousheng Temple at the foot of Lion Peak in Longjing.
 Su Dongpo praised Longjing tea with the line, “Two new flags under Baiyun Peak, delicate and fresh in the spring rain of Guyu.”